gdassori/datmarket-websocket/README.md

 What is this?
 What it does ?
 - Collect data from financial sources (i.e., Bitcoin exchanges, Yahoo Financial API, etc.)
 - Broadcast real time events
-- Render OHLC and broadcast them as soon as available
+- Render OHLC and broadcast as soon as available
 - Set up 'channels' over a WAMP realm, which could be subscribed by SaaS

 Dependencies: